St. Paul's Episcopal Church Oakland

 Check our online calendar HERE

 Watch our services on our YouTube Channel HERE.
-LIVE STREAMING IS BACK (well, mostly and sort of; It's still a work-in-progress.
-Thank you for your forbearance and patience!).
+LIVE STREAMING IS BACK!

 We welcome all families to St. Paul's, and invite your children to participate in our Children's Programs, or remain with you during the service.
 FaithQuest (Sunday School) is available for children age 5-12 every Sunday at 10m.
 Ask an usher for the location.
 Younger children are welcome to play during the service in our professionally staffed Mustard Seeds/ Bride's Room (at the back of the church),